-Its position - between the Tyrrhenean and African Sea, facing the Egadi Isles - has such an evocative fascination to have led the English writer Samuel Butler, who travelled widely in Sicily, that here were the places described in the "Odyssey" and that the poem was the work of a Sicilian woman.
+Its position - located at the end of northwestern Sicily, between the Tyrrhenean and African Sea and facing the Egadi Isles - has such an evocative fascination to have led the English writer Samuel Butler, who travelled widely in Sicily, that here were the places described in the "Odyssey" and that the poem was the work of a Sicilian woman.
 Butler’s book “The authoress of the Odyssey”, published in 1897, inspired another English author, Robert Graves, who wrote in 1955 a novel on the same theme, “Homer’s Daughter”.

 Still today, Trapani’s destiny is tied to its port and the sea: a pivotal moment was its selection for America’s cup regattas in 2005.
 Restoration and renovation work was commissioned for the event that has brought out the antique beauty that permits very pleasurable sojourns.
 Flanked by the remains of the ancient walls,the sea-front stretches for kilometres.

 Because of its strategic position, the city has always been defended by watch-towers and fortresses that in no small way contribute to the charme of the place.